mnwsth/mnwsth.github.io/publications.md

 1. <a href="/pubs/jilp2007.pdf">*Understanding the Impact of 3D Stacked Layouts on ILP*</a>, Manu Awasthi, Vivek Venkatesan, Rajeev Balasubramonian, __Journal of Instruction Level Parallelism (JILP)__, Volume 7, 2007

 ### Conferences and Workshops
+1. <a href="/pubs/date2023.pdf">*REDRAW: Fast and Efficient Hardware Accelerator with Reduced Reads And Writes for 3D UNet*</a>, Tom Glint Issac, Manu Awasthi, Joycee Mekie, __IEEE
+Conference on Design Automation and Test in Europe (DATE '23)__, April, 2023.

-1. <a href="/pubs/bench2021.pdf">*Performance Optimization Opportunities in the Android Software Stack*</a>, Varun Gohil, Nisarg Ujjainkar, Joycee Mekie, Manu Awasthi,  __BenchCouncil International Symposium on Benchmarking, Measuring and Optimizing (Bench'21)__, November, 2021
+1. <a href="/pubs/bench2021.pdf">*Performance Optimization Opportunities in the Android Software Stack*</a>, Varun Gohil, Nisarg Ujjainkar, Joycee Mekie, Manu Awasthi,  __BenchCouncil International Symposium on Benchmarking, Measuring and Optimizing (Bench '21)__, November, 2021

 1. <a href="/pubs/iccd2020.pdf">*ANSim: A Fast and Versatile Asynchronous Network-On-Chip Simulator*</a>, Tom Glint, Jitesh Sah, Manu Awasthi, Joycee Mekie,  __IEEE International Conference on Computer Design (ICCD '20)__, October, 2020